Sam Levinson: Career

-Levinson made his film debut as an actor in his father, director Barry Levinson's 1992 fantasy comedy Toys, alongside his brother Jack.
-He continued to appear in his father's films such as the comedy-drama film Bandits (2001) and the satirical comedy film What Just Happened (2008).
-In 2009, acted in the Uwe Boll film Stoic.
-In 2011, Levinson premiered his directorial film debut, Another Happy Day, which starred Ellen Barkin at the Sundance Film Festival.
+Levinson made his film debut as an actor in his father's 1992 fantasy comedy Toys, alongside his brother Jack.
+He continued to appear in his father's films, such as the comedy-drama film Bandits (2001) and the satirical comedy film What Just Happened (2008).
+In 2009, he acted in the Uwe Boll film Stoic.
+In 2011, Levinson made his directorial film debut, Another Happy Day, at the Sundance Film Festival.
 Despite the film's negative reviews, it received the Waldo Salt Screenwriting Award.

-Levinson co-wrote the 2017 television film The Wizard of Lies, which was directed by his father Barry Levinson.
+Levinson co-wrote the 2017 television film The Wizard of Lies, which was directed by his father.
 The film focuses on Bernie Madoff, who is played by Robert De Niro.
-Levinson wrote and directed the film Assassination Nation which premiered at the 2018 Sundance Film Festival to mixed reviews from critics, who praised its "frenetic and visually stylish" action but criticized the thinly-written characters.
+Levinson wrote and directed the film Assassination Nation, which premiered at the 2018 Sundance Film Festival to mixed reviews from critics, who praised its "frenetic and visually stylish" action but criticized the thinly written characters.
 In June 2019, Levinson created the HBO television drama series Euphoria, based on the Israeli series of the same name.
 The series has received both praise and criticism for its direction, writing, and acting.
 It is infamous for its raw and graphic portrayal of teenagers wrestling with drug addiction and sexuality.
+The series concluded with its third season in May 2026.